15 Best Things to Do in Newtown (CT)

 Cyrenius H. Booth Library

-But the building’s traditional appearance belies just high-tech it was for the time.
+But the building’s traditional appearance belies just how high-tech it was for the time.
+Amenities included a centralized vacuum cleaner, and a built-in humidifying unit.

-The library is fireproof and was given sound-proof ceiling tiles and cork floors to quieten footfalls.
+The library is fireproof, and was given sound-proof ceiling tiles and cork floors to quieten footfalls.

-Take a peek as a non-resident, because the interior boasts furnishings and decorative arts that belonged to its main funder, Mary Elizabeth Hawley (also responsible for the town hall).
-There are little alcoves with comfy leather chairs where you lose yourself in a book, as well as an entire floor devoted to children.
+There are little alcoves with comfy leather chairs where you lose yourself in a book.
+There’s also an entire floor devoted to children.

 13. Town Players Little Theatre